Humayra98/Humayra98.github.io/README.md

 ### IV.
 Publish site on GitHub Pages

 1. Make sure the remote repository is in sync with the local repository if files were modified locally.
-2. From the GitHub Repository, go to Settings -> Pages
+2. From the GitHub Repository, go to Settings -> Pages.
-3. Make sure the root is set to the source branch or publishing source
+3. Make sure the root is set to the source branch or publishing source.
-4. To see published site, click on the url https://_username_.github.io/
+4. To see published site, click on the url https://_username_.github.io/.

     ![Demo](https://github.com/Humayra98/Humayra98.github.io/blob/gh-pages/readme%20assets/demo.gif)